 News Latest news Cricket Club raises teacups in celebration of new Community Landing site Seaton Cricket Club was delighted to host a cricket tea by way of officially opening the new Devon Air Ambulance Community Landing Site on their Court Lane ground this week.
 Representatives of the Town Council and Devon Air Ambulance attended, along with members of the Club and a number of people who donated their time and energy to raise funds for the project.
 The Seaton site forms part of a network of nearly 100 operational Community Landing Sites across the County - with many more in development.
 The funding for the lighting at the club was provided through the efforts of local people alongside a grant from the Bank LIBOR Fines, awarded through Devon Air Ambulance (DAA).
 The site in Seaton will enable DAA to reach the local community until midnight every day and later to 2am when the service is extended in 2019.
 Former Seaton CC Chairman Chris Gamwell was instrumental in bringing the landing site to the club.
 He said: Seaton Cricket Club has seen the Air Ambulance land on the outfield many times over the years during daylight hours, so it seemed a logical next step to enable night landings to take place here too.
 Toby Russell, DAA Community Landing Sites Officer said: Devon Air Ambulance would like to extend a huge thank you to everyone who helped establish the Seaton Community Landing Site.
 We are very grateful to Seaton Cricket Club which has readily supported the project and enabled part of their ground to be used for operations during the hours of darkness.
 Many thanks to former Councillor Martin Pigott and Seaton Town Council and all the local people who helped raise the funds for the lighting at the Cricket Club – a great community effort.
 Mayor of Seaton, Peter Burrows, officially opened the night landing site, and ex-Seaton Town Councillor and member of Seaton Cricket Club, Martin Pigott, thanked those who had raised the funds to enable the installation of the floodlighting to allow night landings to take place: We’d like to thank Guy Sweetman from East Devon Sports therapy and the Seaton Free Masons for their significant donations.
 Thanks also go to the team of runners who braved the Grizzly in last year’s snow to raise much-needed funds.
 Current Seaton Cricket Club Chairman, Stephen Pritchard, thanked those in attendance and others who were unable to make it and commented: With the Cricket World Cup coming to England and Wales next year we were secretly hoping that the floodlighting would illuminate the whole ground, so that we could offer to host day-night fixtures!
-Find out more about Community Landing Sites and how to get one set up in your community.
-Representatives of Seaton Cricket Club assemble to celebrate the new community landing site.
+Read about how to access a grant to help support a community landing site in your area.
+Find out more Representatives of Seaton Cricket Club assemble to celebrate the new community landing site.